 Section 3.
 Scheduling.
 For employees who perform shift work at facilities with 24-hour operations, the Employer shall post employees' work schedules at least seven (7) calendar days prior to the beginning of a new or revised schedule.
 Changes in such schedules may be made only to meet the legitimate, critical and unanticipated operational needs of the facility and will be made in accordance with the restrictions in Article 29, Section 1.
+The

-The Employer may not adjust an employee's work day or work week to avoid the payment of overtime or accrual of comp time by non-exempt employees without the employee to flex his or her schedule within the work week to avoid the accrual of comp time, an employee's preference for how his or her schedule will be flexed will be respected to the extent consistent with operational needs.
+Employer may not adjust an employee's work day or work week to avoid the payment of overtime or accrual of comp time by non-exempt employees without the employee's consent.
+When the Employer requires an exempt employee to flex his or her schedule within the work week to avoid the accrual of comp time, an employee's preference for how his or her schedule will be flexed will be respected to the extent consistent with operational needs.